cass-kul/cass-kul.github.io/_exercises/performance.md

 {% endif %}

 ## Control hazards

 Control hazards happen when the proper instruction cannot execute in a pipeline stage because the instruction that was fetched is not the correct instruction.
 The easiest example is a conditional branch where the CPU must start fetching next instructions before actually knowing the outcome of the conditional branch.

-A first solution would be to stall the pipeline until the outcome of the conditional branch is known and we know which instructions to fetch.
+A first solution would be to stall the pipeline until the outcome of the conditional branch is known, and we know which instructions to fetch.
 Unfortunately, this solution incurs a penalty on every branch, which might become too high when the outcome of the branch cannot be decided quickly.

-An optimization, featured in most processor, is to try to **predict** the outcome of a branch.
-For instance, the processor can predict that branch are never taken and start fetching and executing corresponding instructions as shown in the following example:
+An optimization, featured in most processors, is to try to **predict** the outcome of a branch.
+For instance, the processor can predict that branches are never taken and start fetching and executing corresponding instructions as shown in the following example:

 ![Control hazard](/exercises/8-microarchitecture/control-hazard1.drawio.svg){: .center-image }

 If the prediction is correct, we have a performance gain and the pipeline proceeds at full speed.
-If the prediction is incorrect, we have to discard wrongly executed instruction in the pipeline (which is called a *pipeline flush*) and resume execution along the correct branch as shown in the following example.
-Of course we must make sure that these incorrect sequences of instructions called **transient executions** can be reverted (for instance they do not write to memory).
+If the prediction is incorrect, we have to discard the wrongly executed instructions in the pipeline (which is called a *pipeline flush*) and resume execution along the correct branch as shown in the following example.
+Of course, we must make sure that these incorrect sequences of instructions (called **transient executions**) can be reverted (for instance, they must not write to memory).
 In this case, the penalty is roughly equivalent to stalling.

 ![Control hazard](/exercises/8-microarchitecture/control-hazard2.drawio.svg){: .center-image }